 The Metropolitan Opera is one of the most famous stages in the world.
-In its 135 years, the opera has showcased the commanding voices of Luciano Pavarotti, Elīna Garanča and Leontyne Price—who, in 1961, became its first African American lead.
+In its 135 years, the opera has showcased the commanding voices of Luciano Pavarotti, Elīna Garanča and Leontyne Price.

-The Met Opera has moved several times since its 1883 founding; Lincoln Center has been its home since 1966.
+The Met Opera has moved once since its 1883 founding; Lincoln Center has been its home since 1966.
 The current Metropolitan Opera House also happens to be the largest opera house in the world, with 3,800 seats.

-In keeping with the immensity of its home, the Met hosts elaborate performances of timeless classics (the popular Carmen, Roméo et Juliette and Aida have appeared frequently over the years) as well as notable new works that feature the world’s foremost talents in their fields.
+In keeping with the immensity of its home, the Met hosts elaborate performances of timeless classics (the popular Madama Butterfly, La Bohème and Aida have appeared frequently over the years) as well as notable new works that feature the world’s foremost talents in their fields.
 If you have any interest in opera, it’s something you have to see and hear for yourself.
 Read on for our guide to doing the Metropolitan Opera right.

 Check the Schedule

 The Metropolitan Opera season runs from September through May.
 There are seven total performances per week, typically divided among four different operas.
-The schedule includes shows on Monday through Saturday evenings, plus a matinee show on Saturday.
+The schedule includes shows on Monday through Saturday evenings, plus matinee shows on Saturday and Sunday.
 The season usually comprises 23 to 26 works—including new productions, premieres and revivals.

 Get Your Tickets